Welcome to 2nd Wideopen Scout Troop

 Scouts and Explorers Support Anti Bullying Week

-During November 2017, we saw all the members of the Scout Troop and Explorer Unit exploring the crucial issue of Bullying in our society today.
+The month of November 2017 saw all the members of the Scout Troop and Explorer Unit exploring the crucial issue of Bullying in our society today.

-We have looked at places where bullying takes place in our communities, the types of people who cause misery by bullying others and what people can do to report issues of personal bullying and bullying to others.
+The issues of where bullying takes place in our communities, the types of people who cause misery by bullying others and what people can do to report issues of personal bullying and bullying to others were explorerd and our young people were made aware of how they could safely seek help and support if this happened to them.
+A great deal of thought and feedback from our young members has led to many ideas and research, which is being put to great use.

-This will lead to the Scout Group putting in place an Anti Bullying Code of Conduct, which we will strive to follow.
+This will lead to the Scout Group putting in place an Anti Bullying Code of Conduct, with each and everyone of us striving to follow.

-Through our Cub and Scout Promises and Laws, we identified how the Scout Association is at the forefront of combating bullying and helping to make young people and our leaders better citizens in society.
+Through our Cub and Scout Promises and Laws, we have identified how the Scout Association is at the forefront of combating bullying and helping to make young people and our leaders safe and better citizens in society.

 As a Scout Association, we all strive to: